-Rubenstein, national head of Katten's Trusts and Estates practice and national chair of the Private Client Services group, received the highest individual ranking possible in the Private Wealth Law practice category.
+Rubenstein, national head of Katten's Private Wealth practice and national chair of the Private Client Services group, received the highest individual ranking possible in the Private Wealth Law practice category.
 The guide highlights his international reputation for being a well-respected private wealth adviser with a good demeanor and command of the law.
 Rubenstein was described by one client as "one of the best," adding that Rubenstein "will outfox the other side."
 Another interviewee said, "He has all the qualities you need [in] a great lawyer: he has a good judgement, he is hard-working, he is constantly available.
 I am a tough client and very demanding – he meets those demands and is fun to deal with."

 Hartz, who works with Harris as co-head of that practice, was highly praised for his work with one source commenting, "aside from being a phenomenal practitioner and extremely bright, he is just a good person.
 He's compassionate and when he talks with clients, he understands and he communicates well."